JeremiasMartin/MetaTool/README.md

 When the value of the status bit is 50, it is in the RTK fixed solution state, and the positioning accuracy is the highest at this time.

+# How to Use
+- Download exiftool.exe from https://exiftool.org/.
+- Download ffmpeg.exe from https://ffmpeg.org/.
+- Agregar la ruta a la variable de entorno PATH.
+- pip install ffmpeg-python.
+- pip install PyExifTool.

-List of correspondences between the UAV and the camera model:
+# List of correspondences between the UAV and the camera model:
 - DJI MAVIC 3 -
 - DJI MINI SE -
 - DJI AIR 2S - FC3411 (*)